Culture and the arts in Malmö

 Department of Culture

-The Culture Department consists of six divisions: Malmö School of Arts, Malmö Konsthall, Malmö Art Museum, Malmö Museer, Malmö City library and Malmö City Archives.
-Cultural Director Mrs Elisabeth Lundgren is head of the department at its office in the Flensburg building on Södergatan 9.
+The Department consists of seven divisions: Malmö School of Arts, Malmö Konsthall, Malmö Art Museum, Malmö Museer, Malmö Libraries, Cultural and Community Centres and Malmö City Archives.
+Pernilla Conde Hellman is Malmö’s Director of Culture.